ypaulsussman/yblog/content/posts/Revisiting Zero to One.md

 ## What Are We Doing Here?

-I’ll confess: my first read of “Zero to One” made me feel great about myself.
-Here was a public persona whose conduct I'd felt little but unease and mistrust for, and his book... well, I really liked it.
+I’ll confess: my first read of “Zero to One” made me feel just _great_ about myself.
+Here was a public persona whose conduct I'd felt nothing but mistrust for, and his book...

+...well, I really liked it.

-I didn’t agree with the assumptions underlying a wide swath of it, to be clear.
-But I did learn a ton, thought about entire new topics for the first time, and (_if we're honest_) finished the book invigorated: even if, sure, in a kind of cheesy, young-pioneer, “_to seek, to strive, and not to yield!_” sort of way.
+I didn’t agree with the assumptions underlying a wide swath of it, to be clear. ('Lifestyle business' >= monopooly as a personal goal, any day, even _ceteris paribus._) But I did learn a ton, thought about entire new topics for the first time, and even finished the book invigorated, albeit in a kind of cheesy, young-pioneer, “_to seek, to strive, and not to yield!_” sort of way.

-Even if the author himself was advocating teenagers avoid college, suing newspapers out of existence, and buying apocalypse-insurance in Hobbiton.
+All while the author himself was simultaneously advocating for teenagers to avoid college, suing newspapers out of existence, and buying apocalypse-insurance citizenship in Hobbiton.
 So open-minded, Y!

-And... that was that, for about a year and a half: even among the best of the genre, a little business/entrepreneurship-text goes along way.
+And then... that was that, for about a year and a half.
+Even among the best of the genre, a little business/entrepreneurship-text goes along way.

 ## Revisitations

-Reading through my notes, I’m somewhat perplexed that the author follows up “_no authority can prescribe in concrete terms how to be innovative_” with “_successful people find value in unexpected places... by thinking about business from first principles instead of formulas._”
+Reading through my notes, I’m somewhat perplexed that the author immediately follows “_no authority can prescribe in concrete terms how to be innovative_” with “_successful people find value in unexpected places... by thinking about business from first principles instead of formulas._”

 Perplexed, but pleased: “_approach issues from first principles_” sounds like a great, well, prescription (or... formula...) for me to apply.
 But I’m somewhat hazy on the meaning of that term.